 - 1. Identification of contractual reimbursement terms.
-Based on the information provided, the fundamental reimbursement mechanism for each Commercial Contract is based on common fee-for-service methods (i.e., per diems, case rates, fee schedules, etc.).
-Additionally, four contracts (BILHPN HPHC; BIDCO Tufts; LCPN Tufts; and MACIPA Tufts) contained Alternative Payment Methods supplementing the common fee-for-service reimbursement terms (i.e., risk payments, quality payments, infrastructure payments etc.). - 2.
+Based on the information provided, the fundamental reimbursement mechanism for each Commercial Contract is based on common fee-for-service methods (e.g., per diems, case rates, fee schedules).
+Additionally, one contract (BILHPN BCBSMA) contained Alternative Payment Methods supplementing the common fee-for-service reimbursement terms (e.g., risk payments, quality payments, infrastructure payments). - 2.
 Identification of the negotiated increase allowed for Uniform Price Changes by service category. - 3.
-Grant Thornton's analysis of the AOD Exhibit C Price Constraint worksheets prepared by BILH for each Commercial Contract included validating acceptance by BILH and Payer of Baseline Revenue, the Uniform Price Changes for various categories of service, Projected Revenue, and the aggregate Commercial Unit Price Rate of Increase.
+Analysis of the AOD Exhibit C Price Constraint worksheets prepared by BILH for each Commercial Contract included validating acceptance by BILH and Payer of Baseline Revenue, the Uniform Price Changes for various categories of service, Projected Revenue, and the aggregate Commercial Unit Price Rate of Increase.
 Exhibit C is BILH's formal summary of "Alternative calculation of the Commercial Unit Price Rate of Increase with Baseline Revenue of most recently completed Contract Year" and "...of trailing twelve-month period," included in the AOD.

 Based on the predecessor agreement information and the summation of the Projected Revenue, BILH calculated price increases for various services categories within inpatient and outpatient service groupings where applicable for each of the eleven Commercial Contracts.
-The information provided, and consistent with Grant Thornton's testing, indicated the Commercial Unit Price Rate of Increase for each contract was equal to or below the 3.0% System-wide Price Constraint limit established by the AOD for Commercial Unit Price Rates of Increase implemented between October 1, 2022 - December 31, 2022, and was equal to or below the 3.5% System-wide Price Constraint limit established by the AOD for Commercial Unit Price Rates of Increase implemented on or after January 1, 2023.
+The information provided, and consistent with Grant Thornton's testing, indicated the Commercial Unit Price Rate of Increase for each contract was equal to or below the 3.5% System-wide Price Constraint limit established by the AOD.

-Grant Thornton testing identified the Covered Commercial Payers consistent with the terms of the AOD.
-Based on the distribution of revenues, the list of Covered Commercial Payers represented 94.54% of BILH's total NPSR, as indicated above.
+Grant Thornton testing identified the Covered Commercial Payers were consistent with the terms of the AOD.
+Based on the distribution of revenues, the list of Covered Commercial Payers represented 93.69% of BILH's total NPSR, as indicated above.
 No additional Payers were included as Covered Commercial Payers.

 Grant Thornton identified eleven Commercial Contracts required review for compliance with the requirements of the Price Constraint.
 Based on the aforementioned testing and analysis on the terms of these contracts, Grant Thornton did not observe instances of noncompliance with the System-wide Price Constraint.
 No other Commercial Contracts required review for compliance with the requirements of the Price Constraint.
 Grant Thornton notes no instances of noncompliance with the conditions of Paragraphs 72-78 of the AOD.